 (1) During the year ended December 31, 2022, Alfa made the decision to voluntarily and spontaneously abandon this regime for a group of companies in México (Incorporation Regime), which will remain the obligation to pay full taxes.
-The profit that has been deferred for the years 2019 and 2021 for \$372, which will have to be paid during 2023.
+The profit that has been deferred for the years 2019 and 2021 for \$372, which was paid during the year ended December 31, 2023.